2anchez/2anchez/README.md

-👋  I am currently learning code through openclassrooms courses!
+- :mag_right: I am currently learning code through openclassrooms courses!
-🌱  I’m currently learning HTML, CSS and JS.
+- :pencil: I’m currently learning HTML, CSS and JS.
-💞️  I’m looking to collaborate on projects that will help enhance my skills as a web developer.
+- :wrench: I’m looking to collaborate on projects that will help enhance my skills as a web developer.
-👀  I’m interested in becoming a full stack web developer!
+- :octocat: I’m interested in becoming a full stack web developer!
-🥅  2021 Goals: Contribute more, as well as, completing my course and become a developer.
+- :checkered_flag: Contribute more, as well as, completing my course and become a developer.
-⚡  Fun fact: I enjoy football and basketball; on my free time I will head to the field / court to catch the football or shoot some hoops!
+- :warning: Fun fact: I enjoy football and basketball; on my free time I will head to the field / court to catch the football or shoot some hoops!

 ### Connect With Me:
 [<img align="left" alt="LinkedIn" width="22px" src="https://www.iconfinder.com/editor/?id=107178&hash=d3b306ecd0ee319023df1f77fc1bd0259f5a22d32628ad3330a8b304"/>][linkedin]